 The National Institute on Drug Abuse reports that around 30 percent of opioid-related overdoses involve a person using a benzodiazepine at the same time.
-Both substances can slow heart rate and breathing to dangerous levels, causing seizures, coma and even death.
+Both substances can slow heart rate and breathing to dangerous levels, causing seizures, coma, and even death.

 - “More than 30 percent of overdoses involving opioids also involve benzodiazepines…”

-- In 2015, 23 percent of people who died of an opioid overdose also tested positive for benzodiazepines
+- In 2015, 23 percent of people who died of an opioid overdose also tested positive for benzodiazepines.

-- Insomnia, muscle aches and stiffness
+- Insomnia, muscle aches, and stiffness

 - Respiratory issues and irregular heart palpitations

-- Diarrhea, nausea and vomiting
+- Diarrhea, nausea, and vomiting

 - Severe mood swings

-- Heightened depression, anxiety and panic attacks
+- Heightened depression, anxiety, and panic attacks

-According the NPR, The American Geriatrics Society lists benzos as “inappropriate” for use in the elderly, because of their potential for adverse drug interactions.
+According to NPR, The American Geriatrics Society lists benzos as “inappropriate” for use in the elderly because of their potential for adverse drug interactions.